mark-bond-005/bayes-fantasy-football/README.md

 So here is a fully Bayesian hierarchical linear models testing their efficacy.
 One uses the projections to predict the point spread, and a logistic analysis predicts winning the fantasy football game.
 Both of these analyses indicate ESPN's projections are terrible.

 A write-up is attached, in case you are unfamiliar with fantasy football, hierarchical linear modeling, or both.

+The raw data is also available, along with the code for the analysis.
+If you wish to replicate my analysis, you will need a copy of WinBUGS, which you can find here: https://www.mrc-bsu.cam.ac.uk/software/bugs/